Meet Emily Greenhalgh

 About me

-Emily Greenhalgh is a marine biologist-turned-science communicator at Marine Biological Laboratory in Woods Hole, MA.
+Emily Greenhalgh is an award-winning marine biologist-turned-science communicator at Marine Biological Laboratory (MBL) in Woods Hole, MA.

-Emily enjoys rock climbing, puzzles, and putting cheese on things.
-She lives on Cape Cod with her husband, their three dogs and one semi-tolerant cat.
+In her spare time, she writes speculative fiction and enjoys crafting, puzzles, and putting cheese on things.
+She lives on Cape Cod with her husband, their wonderful dog and one semi-tolerant cat.

-Emily enjoys rock climbing, puzzles, and putting cheese on things.
-She lives on Cape Cod with her husband, their three dogs and one semi-tolerant cat.
+In her spare time, she writes speculative fiction and enjoys crafting, puzzles, and putting cheese on things.
+She lives on Cape Cod with her husband, their wonderful dog and one semi-tolerant cat.

 WANT TO LEARN MORE?